grzbla/play-loud/README.md

 ## 🧠 Credits

 Built with prompts by ChatGPT and Cursor, supervised by a human.
 Designed for composable, scriptable audio control without the bloat.
+I tried not to read the code.

 ---